Vincent M. DeOrchis

 Professional Activities

-• Titulary member of the Comitè Maritime International (CMI)
+• Titulary Member, Comitè Maritime International (CMI)

-• Member of the Italian American Bar Association
+• Member, Italian American Bar Association

 Education